 - 24 was originally conceived as a domestic comedy about a family preparing for a wedding.
 Seriously.

-- Sapphire And Steel was initially commissioned as a children's fantasy series, but when PJ Hammond's scripts turned out to be significantly scarier than would be acceptable for that, the network rethought the idea instead of demanding rewrites.
-"Assignment One" still shows some signs of the original intended audience, with the child PoV characters, use of nursery rhymes as plot points, rather whimsical kids'-TV-host characterisation of Lead, and probably the show's most uncomplicatedly happy ending.
-However, "Assignment Two" clearly indicates the shift, with its even more frightening atmosphere, adult subject matter related to war and sexual relationships, and very grim ending.
+- Sapphire and Steel was initially commissioned as a children's fantasy series, but when PJ Hammond's scripts turned out to be significantly scarier than would be acceptable for that, the network rethought the idea instead of demanding rewrites.
+"Assignment One" still shows some signs of the original intended audience, with the child PoV characters, use of nursery rhymes as plot points, rather whimsical kids' TV host characterisation of Lead, and probably the show's most uncomplicatedly happy ending.
+"Assignment Two", however, clearly indicates the shift, with its even more frightening atmosphere, adult subject matter related to war and sexual relationships and a very grim ending.

 - Company was originally written by George Furth as a cycle of eleven short plays.

 - Wicked was originally supposed to be an Aida-esque romance, the core of the story being the relationship between Fiyero and Elphaba, with Glinda essentially a supporting character.
 The finished story instead focused on the Romantic Two-Girl Friendship, making Fiyero more of a Satellite Love Interest.

 - Halo was originally conceived as a Real-Time Strategy game, but it made it to shelves as a First-Person Shooter, probably because its plot and factions coupled with its genre would have made it too similar to RTS heavyweight Starcraft.
 They eventually revisited the RTS idea, though.

 - Also, the developers changed genres because they decided they wanted to play as the soldiers.
 Initially Halo was a third person shooter for Macs (which can be seen in early videos and screenshots) but became a first person shooter when Bungie was purchased by Microsoft.